nih-fmrif/NIMH_repro_2017_03/_episodes/11-libraries_and_pathlib.md

 ~~~
 {: .output}

-*   The `absolute()` method for can be used to convert a relative path to an absolute path:
+*   The `absolute()` method can be used to convert a relative path to an
+    absolute path:

 ~~~
 print(metasearch_dir.absolute())